 About 31 percent of all homeless are youth age 14 to 24.
 Nearly two-thirds of them have a history of mental health problems including depression and anxiety.
 LGBT youth report high instances of bipolar disorder and post-traumatic stress disorder (PTSD) when compared to non-LGBT youth.
 Up to 73 percent of LGBT homeless youth report suicidal ideation, compared to 53 percent of their heterosexual peers.

-Many LGBT youth who suffer from mental health problems won’t seek help because they distrust the system and worry about being labeled and objectified.
+Many LGBT youths who suffer from mental health problems won’t seek help because they distrust the system and worry about being labeled and objectified.

 Up to 8 percent of the homeless population are military veterans.
 About 80 percent of them have mental health or substance abuse problems.
 Many veterans suffer from the effects of depression, anxiety, and PTSD.
 While many veterans have access to healthcare, the VA healthcare system has severe shortages of providers and long waiting lists for services.